LeoShelby/r-cmmn/README.md

 npm run build
 npm run [linux|windows|macOS]
 ```
-In the case you get some error, here it is guide for manually bundling and running the project
+In the case you get some errors, here it is [guide](./rcmmn_modules/guide_manual.md) for manually bundling and running the project.

 ## License